Chalet Husky, Val d’Isère

-Exclusively operated by our Scott Dunn team in Val d’Isère, our Flagship Chalet Husky raises the bar to a new level for luxury catered chalets.
-At 611m², Chalet Husky sleeps 14, has a fabulous wellness area, large pool, indoor climbing and private driver.
+Exclusively operated by our Scott Dunn team in Val d’Isère, our Flagship Chalet Husky raises the bar to a new level for luxury chalets.
+At 611m², Chalet Husky sleeps 14, has a fabulous wellness area, large pool and indoor climbing wall.

 Chalet Husky is simply unlike any other chalet you have ever seen before.
 It's a triumph of unique contemporary interior design coupled with traditional chalet elements which result in the most mind blowing property which you simply won't want to leave.

 From the minute you enter the chalet, prepare to be wowed on every level.
 The vast open plan living space spans the entire length of the chalet, from the dining area complete with bar area at one end, over the glass walkway suspended above the indoor atrium garden, to the lounge area, flanked with vast brown leather sofas in front of the large open fireplace.

 Quirky and interesting artefacts and objets d'art are peppered throughout the chalet, both old and new and each unique in style.
 The lighting in the chalet adds an extra dimension, from the coloured uplighting in the atrium to the full spectrum of rainbow colours above the pool.
 Pay special attention to the lightshades - a nice touch of vintage meets contemporary.

 The action can continue off the slopes thanks to the incredible array of facilities that Husky has on offer.
 The wellness area is quite simply one of the best we've ever seen in a chalet.
 From the vast 32m² swimming pool with infinity waterfall to the sauna, hammam and massage tables, there's no excuse for aching muscles, not to mention the fitness room for those needing that extra bit of a workout!